ENERGIZED: Investment Insights on Energy Transformation

 The global scale-up still has much further to run

-This plateau of productivity will be underpinned by Chinese and European competition to roll out larger turbines at greater scale.
+The plateau of productivity will be underpinned by Chinese and European competition to roll out larger turbines across bigger projects.
 Unlike solar and batteries, wind remains one industry in which European companies can still see ways to compete.

 Today’s gigascale offshore projects harness wind resources far more efficiently, thanks to turbines of up to 15MW or even 20MW, versus less than 2MW typically seen 25 years ago.
 Hornsea 1 was the UK North Sea’s first gigascale project at 1.2 GW.
 Now that is the average size for all new North Sea projects.
-When fully built, Dogger Bank A, B and C will claim to collectively form the world’s largest offshore wind farm at 3.6 GW.
-That is some serious scale, sufficient to power 6 million homes annually, or around a quarter of all UK homes.
+When fully built, SSE and Equinor’s Dogger Bank A, B and C will claim to collectively form the world’s largest offshore wind farm at 3.6 GW.
+That brings serious scale, sufficient to power 6 million homes annually, or around a quarter of all UK homes.

-While the focus in Europe has shifted towards standardising turbine sizes to enable supply chains to support efficient expansion, China’s relentless energy quest is testing new frontiers.
-China Three Gorges recently installed the first 20 MW turbine (manufactured by Goldwind) at the Zhangpu Liuao Phase 2 offshore wind farm.
+While the focus in Europe has shifted towards standardising turbine sizes to enable more efficient expansion, in China the relentless energy quest continues to test new frontiers.
+China Three Gorges recently installed the first 20 MW turbine, manufactured by Goldwind, at the Zhangpu Liuao Phase 2 offshore wind farm.
 This 174 metre tall turbine, with a rotor diameter of 300 metres, is expected to generate over 80 GWh per year - the annual demand of 44,000 homes.
 Not to be outdone, Dongfang Electric is now testing a 26 MW model, while Ming Yang is even trying to develop a 50 MW twin-headed floating turbine…

 Installation of Goldwind’s 20 MW turbine at China Three Gorges’ Zhangpu Liuao Phase 2.
 Source: Zhou Junwei / CTG

-Chinese offshore projects are generally a similar size to new North Sea ones, in the 1-2 GW range, with the 1.7 GW Yangjiang Shaba being the largest to date.
-Onshore, however, China is shooting for another order of magnitude: the Gansu project in the northern Gobi desert is targeting a mind-boggling 20 GW on completion.
-That is more than the UK’s entire onshore capacity.
+Chinese offshore projects are generally a similar size to new North Sea ones, in the 1-2 GW range, with the 1.7 GW Yangjiang Shaba the largest to date.
+Onshore, however, China is shooting for another order of magnitude: the Gansu project in the northern Gobi desert is targeting a mind-boggling 20 GW - more than the UK’s entire onshore capacity.

 China will lead the way in absolute installation numbers for the foreseeable.
-However, growth rates across key demand regions including south and south-east Asia, Middle East, Africa and Latin America are already rising to meet considerable unfulfilled potential.
+However, growth rates across key demand regions including south and south-east Asia, Middle East, Africa and Latin America are also already rising to meet considerable unfulfilled potential.
+As with solar power, Chinese manufacturing scale, originally more focused on its domestic market, lays the foundations for a new phase of broader international growth across these markets.

-Despite industry volatility, wind capacity actually grew at an impressive compound annual rate of 18% over 2020-25, adding up to a near-70% increase in global output.
-Strategic buildouts in China, Europe and a host of other emerging markets drive the next wave of growth.
-However, given progressively higher numbers, we assume capacity growth rate will fall to 8%/pa on average over the next five years.
-In that scenario, this takes annual installations beyond 200 GW/pa and lifts cumulative capacity over 2 TW by 2030, from 94 GW and 0.75 TW in 2020.
-Likewise, generation exceeds 4,000 TWh/pa from 1,600 TWh/pa in 2020.
-That represents 150% output growth over this decade alone.
-Wind would rise from 6% to 11% of total global electricity generation.
+The 18%/pa installation growth rate over 2020-25 adds up to a near-70% increase in global output over that period.
+As absolute numbers increase, we assume this growth rate will fall to 8%/pa over the next five years.
+That would still take annual installations beyond 200 GW/pa and lift cumulative capacity over 2 TW by 2030, from 94 GW and 0.75 TW in 2020.
+Likewise, generation would exceed 4,000 TWh/pa, up from 1,600 TWh/pa in 2020.
+That represents 150% output growth over this decade alone and takes wind from 6% to 11% of total global electricity generation.

 Historical data (2020-24; 2025 tbc): IEA, GWEC.
 Forecast 2026-30 data: Strome FOREST model.

-Of 6 main electricity generation sources, wind is currently about level with solar and nuclear, but still well behind coal, gas and hydro.
-By 2040, solar will be comfortably the leading global power source, but wind (green line in chart below) will also overtake gas into second place, accounting for around 15% of global electricity generation.
+Of the 6 main electricity generation sources, wind is currently about level with solar and nuclear, but still well behind coal, gas and hydro.
+By 2040, solar will be comfortably the leading global power source, but wind (green line below) will also overtake gas into second place, reaching 15% of global electricity generation.
 This assumes capacity growth moderates further to average 4.3%/pa over 2030-40.
 So there is scope for the outturn to be materially higher.

 Global electricity generation by type, 2020-2040F.
 Historical data: IEA.
 Forecast data: Strome FOREST model.